-The compensation to employees and remuneration to the directors and supervisors of 2017 and 2016 were approved by the Company's board of directors on February 2, 2018 and February 3, 2017, respectively, were as below:
+The compensation to employees and remuneration to the directors of 2017 and 2016 were approved by the Company's board of directors on February 2, 2018 and February 3, 2017, respectively, were as below:

-For the Year Ended December 31

-2017 2016

-Employees' compensation Remuneration of directors and supervisors \$ 67,881 \$ 67,881 \$ 34,400 \$ 34,400
+For the Year En For the Year Ended December 31 2017 2016 Employees' compensation \$ 67,881 \$ 34,400 Remuneration of directors \$ 67,881 \$ 34,400

-There was no difference between the actual amounts of employees' compensation and remuneration of directors and supervisors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2017 and 2016.
+There was no difference between the actual amounts of employees' compensation and remuneration of directors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2017 and 2016.

-Information on the compensation to employees and remuneration to the directors and supervisors resolved by the Company's board of directors is available on the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the compensation to employees and remuneration to the directors resolved by the Company's board of directors is available on the Market Observation Post System website of the Taiwan Stock Exchange.